aiken-lang/merkle-patricia-forestry/on-chain/README.md

 }
 ```

+> [!WARNING]
-The proofs themselves have been generated from a trie built with the [off-chain package](../off-chain).
+> The proofs themselves have been generated from a trie built with the [off-chain package](../off-chain).
 While theoretically possible, the Aiken library doesn't contain any primitives for constructing tries _on-chain_, even for debugging.